orbitalchicken/Roadmap/README.md

 	    compiz integration missing
 	    bash: prompt isn't set properly
 	    caja: it looks like caja briefly dies at session start just before reappearing again
-	    mintmenu: one slot is empty in the favorites
 	    marco: CSD are not properly rounded
+	    [Fixed] mintmenu: one slot is empty in the favorites

 17.2
 ----